alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 > Note: An IPMX unconstrained Sender follows the [TR-10-1][] technical recommendation and uses a `ptp` common reference clock if one is available, otherwise it falls back to using an `internal` reference clock.
 A non-IPMX unconstrained Sender in a ST 2110 environment follows the SMPTE ST 2110-10 specification and usually uses a `ptp` common reference clock.

+### SDP transport file signaling

+Section 8.2 Timestamp Reference Clock Signaling of ST 2110-10 is amended by IPMX as follow:

+"Devices which are not referenced to IEEE Std 1588-2008 shall use an appropriate ts-refclk format as specified in IETF RFC 7272 or the extended form shown below, indicating the MAC address of the Sender using the token localmac.
+Receivers may assume that different streams which signal the same value for localmac are using the same Timestamp Reference Clock. a=ts-refclk:localmac=<Ethernet MAC address of sender>" is replaced by:

+Devices which are not referenced to IEEE Std 1588-2008 shall use an appropriate ts-refclk format as specified in IETF RFC 7272 or the extended form shown below, indicating the MAC address **of one of the Node endpoints** using the token localmac.
+Receivers may assume that different streams which signal the same value for localmac are using the same Timestamp Reference Clock.

+`a=ts-refclk:localmac=<Ethernet MAC address of one of the Node's endpoints>`

 ## Asynchronous/Synchronous Media

 A Receiver SHOULD provide a `urn:x-matrox:cap:transport:synchronous_media` capability to indicate its support for Senders that produce media that is not synchronous with the Sender's reference clock.
 The capability value `true` indicates support for synchronous media, while the value `false` indicates support for asynchronous media.